 Start your wedding budget before you begin organising your big day.

 If you hired a wedding planner, one of the first things they would ask is how much you’d set for your wedding budget.
 Why?
 Because they’d work to your budget (and stick to it).
 A wedding planner shouldn’t try to tempt you to spend more than you initially wanted to, and neither should you allow yourself to be tempted.
 If the price is too high, don’t even say hi!
 Just made that up.. don’t mind me.
 Relevant to budget, and for those interested, a New Zealand wedding planner costs between $4 and $10,000 for a full organisation and day-of coordination.

 Create some structure and order in your wedding planning.

 Personally, organisation has to be physical.
 I love my iCal but my social life actually lives and die by my physical diary.
 I need checklists (and the satisfaction of ticking things off), columns, dates, note pages, sometimes even just room for squiggles… and for me, wedding planning is no different.
-I needed to put pen to paper, have my guest list, budget template, checklists and wedding planns altogether, as well as my daily diary.
-Enter the little white book.
+I needed to put pen to paper, have my guest list, budget template, checklists and wedding plans altogether, as well as my daily diary.
+Enter the little white book wedding planner.
 Integrate wedding planning in day to day life, approach tasks month by month, and tick them off as you go.